khenriks/mp3fs/README.md

 to H264 and AAC.
 End of story.
 See https://en.opensuse.org/Restricted_formats.

+**Debian 7** comes with Libav 0.8 clone of FFmpeg.

+This Libav version is far too old and will not work.

 **Debian 8** comes with Libav 11 clone of FFmpeg.

 mp3fs compiles with Libav 11 and 12, but streaming directly while